Azure-Samples/azure-search-openai-demo/README.md

 1. Run `azd env set AZURE_SEARCH_SERVICE_RESOURCE_GROUP {Name of existing resource group with ACS service}`
 1. If that resource group is in a different location than the one you'll pick for the `azd up` step, then run `azd env set AZURE_SEARCH_SERVICE_LOCATION {Location of existing service}`
 1. If the search service's SKU is not standard, then run `azd env set AZURE_SEARCH_SERVICE_SKU {Name of SKU}`.
-The free tier won't work as it doesn't support managed identity. ([See other possible values](https://learn.microsoft.com/azure/templates/microsoft.search/searchservices?pivots=deployment-language-bicep#sku))
+The free tier won't work as it doesn't support managed identity.
+If your existing search service is using the free tier, you will need to deploy a new service since [search SKUs cannot be changed](https://learn.microsoft.com/azure/search/search-sku-tier#tier-upgrade-or-downgrade). ([See other possible SKU values](https://learn.microsoft.com/azure/templates/microsoft.search/searchservices?pivots=deployment-language-bicep#sku))
 1. If you have an existing index that is set up with all the expected fields, then run `azd env set AZURE_SEARCH_INDEX {Name of existing index}`.
 Otherwise, the `azd up` command will create a new index.

 You can also customize the search service (new or existing) for non-English searches: